 Unfortunately, you can only use the Google Image Search tool from a computer.
 It does not provide the option to upload images from mobile devices.

 Important note about image usage rights

-Additionally, an important note for any content creator is that while Google may do an excellent job of providing you with searches, the images that are served up for you are not necessarily copyright free.
-Most will have copyrights and in order to receive permission to use the images, you will need to contact the original owner of that image.
-Thankfully, with Google’s reverse image search, or the seven other solutions highlighted below, finding where these images are used on the web for the purpose of identifying the original owner is easier than ever.
+Additionally, an important note for any content creator is that while Google may do an excellent job of providing you with searches, the images that are served up for you are not necessarily copyright-free.
+Most will have copyrights, and to receive permission to use the images, you will need to contact the original owner of that image.
+Thankfully, with Google’s reverse image search or the seven other solutions highlighted below, finding where these images are used on the web for the purpose of identifying the original owner is easier than ever.

-How to reverse image search using Using Bing Visual Search
+How to reverse image search using Bing Image Search

 - Upload an image from your computer, or copy and paste the image URL into the designated area.

 - That’s it.

 After uploading the image to the search bar, Bing Image Search will automatically perform the search.
 It will then provide you with search results and information related to:

 - The web page(s) on the image appears